danielabar/meblog/src/markdown/gatsby5-distinct-query.md

 })
 ```

 So to make the `distinct` query work requires specifying an object for the field rather than triple underscores, and the addition of `: SELECT` after specifying which field you want to extract distinct values for.
+Updating my query to the syntax shown in the rest resolved the issue.

 ### But Why?